-The Integrated Presentation: Introduction and overview (CES/2001/3)
+The Integrated Presentation: Introduction and overview (CES/2001/34)

-Programme Activity 1: Organisation and Operation of statistical services (CES/2001/3/Add.1)

-Programme Activity 2: Technical infrastructure and other cross-cutting issues

-(CES/2001/3/Add.2)

-Programme Activity 3: Economic statistics (CES/2001/3/Add.3)

-Programme Activity 4: Social and demographic statistics (CES/2001/3/Add.4)

-Programme Activity 5: Environment statistics (CES/2001/3/Add.5)

-Programme Activity 6: Dissemination and support for secretariat activities (CES/2001/3/Add.6)
+Programme Activity 1: Organisation and Operation of statistical services (CES/2001/34/Add.1) Programme Activity 2: Technical infrastructure and other cross-cutting issues (CES/2001/34/Add.2) Programme Activity 3: Economic statistics (CES/2001/34/Add.3) Programme Activity 4: Social and demographic statistics (CES/2001/34/Add.4) Programme Activity 5: Environment statistics (CES/2001/34/Add.5) Programme Activity 6: Dissemination and support for secretariat activities (CES/2001/34/Add.6)

-2. This version of the Integrated Presentation was prepared for review at the 11-13 June 2001 plenary session of the Conference of European Statisticians.
-The Conference uses it as an aid in carrying out its primary role of co-ordinating the international statistical work that is planned to be carried out in the next two years which is of relevance to ECE, EU and OECD countries.
+2. This version of the Integrated Presentation was prepared as the post-plenary session version of the Integrated Presentation and it contains the decisions that the Conference took in each work area during the plenary session.
+The Conference uses the Integrated Presentation as an aid in carrying out its primary role of co-ordinating the international statistical work that is planned to be carried out in the next two years that is of relevance to ECE, EU and OECD countries.
 The Integrated Presentation is also used as a valuable tool for co-ordination at the national level, for countries are increasingly using it to assist them in deciding on their participation in different meetings convened by the various international organisations.
-The information presented in this version of the Integrated Presentation will be amended after the plenary session to reflect the decisions that the Conference took in the different work areas during the plenary session, and re-issued as the "post-plenary session" version of the Integrated Presentation.